 We can sing coconut oil's praises for days.
 When it comes to the hardest-working multitasking oils in the game, not many can compete with coconut oil's reputation of solving so many ailments at once.
-You can depend on coconut oil to swiftly remove makeup, hydrate your dry skin, strengthen your nail cuticles, whiten your teeth, grow out your brows, and more.
+You can apply coconut oil to swiftly remove makeup, hydrate your dry skin, strengthen your nail cuticles, whiten your teeth, grow out your brows, and more.

 I've kept a bottle of Trader Joe's Organic Virgin Coconut Oil ($5) close by for years.
 Growing up with severe eczema, I relied on this all-natural oil to soothe my inflamed, dry skin and haven't been able to put it down since.
-I also love lathering it on my lips at night (especially in the winter) and waking up to a supple, smooth pout.
+I also love slathering it on my lips at night (especially in the winter) and waking up to a supple, smooth pout.